The center of my financial network map is my primary bank account, a checking and savings account at a single bank.

 I like an app on my phone so I don't need to be on a computer to do a few simple banking tasks, like check my balance or transfer funds between accounts.

-Another feature I must have is remote deposit, where you can take photos of checks and deposit them into your account.
-This saves you a trip to a branch and is awesome.
-No lines when it's on your phone!
+Another feature I must have is mobile deposit.
+This is when you can deposit checks by simply taking a photo with the app.
+It saves you a trip to a branch/ATM and is amazing.
+No lines on your phone!

 Certificate of Deposit Rates & Options